markpete/Hoxhunt-hunter/README.md

 Now ensure the code loads and works:

-* Load the folder containing the extension (`manifest.json`) in your browser.
+* Load the folder containing the extension (`manifest.json`) in your browser using Developer Mode in the extension window.
-* Load `mail.google.com` in your browser and open the developer console.
+* Load `mail.google.com` in your browser

-You should be greeted by a message saying the following

-    Hello, <you>.
-This is your extension talking!

-If that works, you should now be ready to customize the extension-code.
-Do this by editing `extension.js` and rerunning `npm run build`.

-You can also interact with a instance of Gmail.js ready for use. `gmail` should already be exposed in the developer console as a global variable.

-You can use this to get familiar with the API.

-Cheers!
+* Open a Hoxhunt training email and the message header is replaced by a warning that this is a Hoxhunt mail.

 ## Disclaimer